DevOps-MBSE/AaC/docs/docs/dev_guide/profiles/cprofile.md

 `cProfile`, like `profile` is a deterministic profiler.
 Unlike the Python-backed `Profile`, `cProfile` is backed by the `lsprof` , and is a `C` extension.
 This profiler is the one that comes recommended for most use-cases as it has reasonable overhead and works really well for some long running programs.

+With this in mind `cProfile` is quite efficitient and is able to run quite quickly allowing quick and easy profiling of plugin code.
 ## Getting Started

 To get started using the `cProfile` profiler you will need to import the profile into a new or existing plugin.